Free Things to Do in Penang

 Get outside and explore without spending a dime.

-Batu Ferringhi Beach Sunset Free
+Batu Ferringhi Beach Free

 Budget-Friendly Extras